Diet of Augsburg: Creation

-The Augsburg Confession was intended “to be an expression of the faith of the universal Church, and thus a basis for a reconciliation between the Lutheran Reformers and the Roman Church.”
-It had been prepared by Philipp Melanchthon and Johannes Brenz at the behest of Elector John of Saxony.
+The Augsburg Confession was intended "to be an expression of the faith of the universal Church, and thus a basis for a reconciliation between the Lutheran Reformers and the Roman Church".
+It had been prepared by Philipp Melanchthon and Johannes Brenz at the behest of John, Elector of Saxony.
 Based on Melanchthon's earlier Articles of Schwabach, it contained twenty-one succinct articles of faith to show that the doctrines preached did not violate the norms that were traditionally present as well as justifications for the changes in worship and life that occurred from abusive traditions.

 The Confession was presented to the emperor on 25 June.
 During the Diet, Melanchthon withstood a variety of attacks while formulating the text.
-According to Joachim Camerarius, his first biographer, he “did not bend the truth to win favor or meet objections; at the same time he avoided unnecessary conflict”.
+According to Joachim Camerarius, his first biographer, he "did not bend the truth to win favor or meet objections; at the same time he avoided unnecessary conflict".
 Camerarius also mentions that during the diet, Melanchthon cried when hearing his work during this intense time of negotiations.
+Melanchthon hastily rewrote the materials that he brought with him to Augsburg upon learning of the 404 articles which condemned the writings of the reformers as heretical.

 There has been a long dispute regarding the Augsburg Confession and what type of confession it truly is.
 One suggestion is that it is a political and theological confession, which established the Protestant church.
 A second view is that it is a catholic confession that dispensed with minor teachings such as penance.
 During the 16th century the tensions and relationship that existed between the Emperor, the Pope, the German Princes and the Protestants were quite complex.
 The confessions of the early centuries of the church were evoked by the Protestant Reformation and of the tensions that existed in the Church.
 The confession represented Protestant beliefs during the time of intense political and religious pressures.
-The Confession did discuss the basis and role of the papal authority in the Church “but it was decided not to incorporate a statement of the Lutheran position on the papacy in the confession in order to avoid upsetting Charles V and running the risk that he might simply refuse to negotiate with the Lutheran part at the Diet”.
+The Confession did discuss the basis and role of the papal authority in the Church "but it was decided not to incorporate a statement of the Lutheran position on the papacy in the confession in order to avoid upsetting Charles V and running the risk that he might simply refuse to negotiate with the Lutheran part at the Diet".

-Martin Luther’s contribution
+Martin Luther's contribution

 At the time of the Diet of Augsburg, Martin Luther was an outlaw of the Empire and as a result was unable to be present at the Diet.
-Staying at the Veste Coburg, he made himself present through a variety of publications including the composition of Admonition to All the Clergy Assembled at Augsburg.
+Staying at the Veste Coburg, he made himself present through a variety of publications including the composition of "Admonition to All the Clergy Assembled at Augsburg".
+Luther's influence was limited to preparatory documents which were delivered on his behalf.
 Five hundred copies were quickly sold and circulated around during the Diet.
-A member of the Saxon group, Justus Jonas wrote that Luther’s work seemed inspired while “rebuking the haughtiness of the higher clergy, forcefully asserting ‘the article on necessity,’ and reducing the opponents to silence”.
+A member of the Saxon group, Justus Jonas, wrote that Luther's work seemed inspired while "rebuking the haughtiness of the higher clergy, forcefully asserting 'the article on necessity', and reducing the opponents to silence".